TAI/AgustaWestland T129 ATAK: Philippines

 When the Philippine Air Force (PAF) re-evaluated its capabilities and performance after the siege of Marawi in 2017 against ISIS-inspired terrorists, it found that the MD-520MG Defender and the newer AW-109E Power armed helicopters did not have sufficient firepower.
-In 2017, the Philippine government received confirmation from the Jordanian government that they would provide two used Bell AH-1S Cobra attack helicopters, with options for more, subject to the decision of the Jordanian government, which further complicated the decision-making process.

-Instead of acquiring more light armed helicopters, the PAF is now interested in purpose-built attack helicopters, even if acquired in smaller quantities.
-In the end, the PAF's Technical Working Group (TWG) selected the TAI T129 ATAK due to its lower price than its American competitors.
-TAI was able to offer six T129s for the approved budget, compared to just five AH-1Z Vipers from Bell, or four AH-64E Apaches from Boeing.
+Instead of acquiring more light armed helicopters, the PAF favoured purpose-built attack helicopters, even if acquired in smaller quantities.
+The Philippine Air Force was offered the Boeing AH-64 Apache, the Bell AH-1Z Viper and the TAI/AgustaWestland T129 ATAK.
+In 2018, the Technical Working Group (TWG) of the PAF selected the T129 due to its lower acquisition costs.
+TAI was able to offer six T129s for the approved budget of around Php 13.8 Billion to be paid through Multi Year Contractual Authorities.

-The DND had already signed a contract for the acquisition of six T129B helicopters from TAI for Php13.7 billion through a government-to-government deal with the Turkish Ministry of Defense by the second half of 2020.

-As of December 2022, a total of four units out of six ordered T129B attack helicopters and their accompanying spare parts and logistical support items have been accepted into service by the Air Force.
-The last batch of two more helicopters is expected to be completed and delivered by 2023.
+In 2021, the Department of National Defense signed a contract for six T129Bs for Php13.7 billion using Multi Year Contractual Authorities via a government-to-government deal with the Turkish Ministry of Defense.
+By December 2022, a total of four T129Bs and accompanying spare parts and logistical support had been accepted by the PAF; the last two helicopters were expected to be completed and delivered by 2023.
+The T129Bs are to be deployed to the 15th Strike Wing.

+In May 2024, two more T129s formally entered active duty, effectively completing the delivery of six helicopters.